1. About

 P001 → About

-Jennifer Sapiro (she/her) is a professional performing operatic soprano, keyboardist, songwriter, and vocal coach based in Brooklyn, New York.
+Jen Sapiro (she/her) is a vocalist and songwriter based in Brooklyn, New York.

 She received her Bachelor of Music Degree in Vocal Performance/ Pedagogy from Stetson University and studied at the Longy Conservatory of Bard College post-graduate.
 Jen is involved in a variety of musical projects in the New York City area.

 Jen's project, "Buried Giant" is a Chamber Pop vehicle for her own songwriting.
-Sometimes biographical, sometimes fantastical; Her work Centers around intensely emotional poetry which explores the Themes of memory & Grief, Family, and the complex relationships therein.
+Sometimes biographical, sometimes fantastical; her work centers around intensely emotional poetry that explores the themes of memory & grief, family & the complex relationships therein.

-As an educator, Jennifer has a healthy-technique-first approach to teaching with an emphasis on open student-teacher communication that has been informed by her own professional experience, the Suzuki Method, and her studies in Alexander Technique.
-She believes that it is important to develop a tailored approach with every student she teaches.
+As an educator, Jennifer employs a healthy-technique-first approach to teaching, with an emphasis on open student-teacher communication informed by her own professional experience, the Suzuki Method, and her studies in Alexander Technique.
+She believes it is important to develop a tailored approach with every student she teaches.

 Jen works with all voice types and also offers gender-affirming vocal training (FTM, MTF, and Non-binary).